arcus/education_modules/r_reshape_long_wide/r_reshape_long_wide.md

 Additionally, if you have lots of missing data (as in our example, in which only two of the subjects have completed both sample collections), storing data in a long format that eliminates missing data might be more efficient (it all depends on the number of missing values).

-We'll work with long and wide data in R, so please use the next page to open the RStudio environment that's best for you.
+We'll work with long and wide data in R, so please advance to the next page, a brief quiz, and then go ahead to the following page to open the RStudio environment that's best for you.

 ## Quiz: Wide vs Long Data